Stafford: Notable people

-Notable people from Stafford include the 17th-century author of The Compleat Angler, Izaak Walton, whose cottage at nearby Shallowford is now an angling museum, and the 18th-century playwright Richard Brinsley Sheridan, who was once the local MP.
+Notable people from Stafford include the 17th-century author of The Compleat Angler (1653), Izaak Walton, whose cottage at nearby Shallowford is now an angling museum, and the 18th-century playwright Richard Brinsley Sheridan, who was once the local MP.
 The 1853 Lord Mayor of London Thomas Sidney was also born in the town.

 In the early 1900s, the village of Great Haywood near Stafford became home to the famous The Lord of the Rings author J. R. R. Tolkien and his wife, Edith, in her cottage in the village during the winter of 1916.
 Surrounding areas were said to have inspired some of his early works.

 The Scottish poet, playwright and freelancer Carol Ann Duffy, though born in Glasgow, grew up in Stafford and attended Stafford Girls' High School.
-She was awarded an OBE in 1995, and a CBE in 2002.
 Many of her poems describe experiences and places in Stafford.
 She was the Poet laureate from 2009 to 2019, and now lives in Manchester.

 Baron Stafford is a title created several times in the Peerage of England.
 A full schedule of over 30 of the eponymous title holders is listed at Baron Stafford.
 Here just three are included.